 In summary, I’d like to do more creating and less consuming.
 I think it will make me a better artist and a happier human.

-While I’m not shunning social media completely, I’ll be spending my time on platforms that don’t make me miserable and where my content lasts longer than 3 seconds.
+While I’m not shunning social media completely, I’ll be spending my time on platforms that don’t make me miserable.

 To that end, if you followed me on Instagram and you’d like to continue seeing my work:

 - Bookmark this site and continue checking back for updates here on my blog.

 - Trade email addresses with me here to be notified when I have new content.